Magentah/chewie-bot/README.md

 - Run `yarn install` to install dependencies.

 ### For using static React files
-- Run `yarn build` in the `src/client/` folder and then move the build folder to `dist/client/build`.
+- Run `yarn start-static` in the root folder.
-- Run `yarn tsc` to build typescript.
-- Run `node ./dist/start.js` to run the app using the static React files.

 ### Contributing
 - Make a new branch for the changes you want to make